Nigeria: Presidential Elections Postponed to March 28

 The reason for the postponement is that the INEC received a letter from security agencies indicating that they are not available to provide protection during the elections as they will be starting a six week campaign against the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria on Friday.
 The postponement of the elections has stirred controversy among the opposing political parties.

 Today Boko Haram launched a new attack on neighboring Niger.
-Niger is voting whether to join a regional force against Boko Haram, which is working to build a caliphate (Islamic government) in northern Nigeria, Cameroon, Niger and Chad.
+Niger is voting whether to join a regional force against Boko Haram, which is working to build a An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute.
+(Islamic government) in northern Nigeria, Cameroon, Niger and Chad.

 The number of Internally Displaced Persons (IDPs) in northern Nigeria has hit the 1.5 million mark due to the ongoing insurgency of Boko Haram, the UN agency for refugees (UNHCR) reports.